ERP Software Buyer's Guide

-ERP systems are purpose-built to give you a company-wide view of accounting and financial data.
-Unifying accounts payable and accounts receivable into a single system connected to other aspects of an organization delivers more insights than were ever available using accounting systems alone.
+ERP solutions are purpose-built to give you a company-wide view of accounting and financial data.
+Unifying accounts payable and accounts receivable into a single tool connected to other aspects of an organization delivers more insights than were ever available using accounting software alone.
 ERP products make it possible to track standard production costs and cost variances, along with making it possible to see how supply chain and services costs can be better managed.
-Getting a 360-degree view of accounting and financial performance is achievable with an ERP system, making your business easier to run and more efficient.
+Getting a 360-degree view of accounting and financial performance is achievable with enterprise resource planning software, making your business easier to run and more efficient.

-The top ERP systems excel at integrating diverse workflows and business processes to deliver greater efficiency and control over company-wide strategies and programs.
+The top ERP solutions excel at integrating diverse workflows and business processes to deliver greater efficiency and control over company-wide strategies and programs.
 The ability to track production performance and its impact on profitability is possible with a scalable ERP solution.
 By reducing the time spent on manual reporting, the selling and production processes can shrink from weeks to hours.